 Most restaurants are open in the morning and breakfast is served in many hotels and other food outlets until 10:00.
 The Dutch usually eat lunch between 12:00 and 14:00 and dinner around 17:00 to 20:00.
 Although many restaurants close at 22:00, there is a wide variety of restaurants, cafés and bars that continue to serve selected hot and cold dishes and snacks.

-The beach of summer and winter is an experience.
+The beach of Domburg is summer and winter an experience.
 On the sandy beach of There are several pavilions.
 You can go here for a little something to eat, drink.
 Whether you are awarded your day at the beach with a meal while the sun's last light on the now deserted beach shine.